Category Archives: South Africa

 It was then just a short hop (a bit like the Garden Route) to Port Alfred, where we had no trouble finding our accommodation, one road before a massive bridge and one road on from the main road.
 Even the navigationally-challenged like me could not but help find the place!

-Wiltshire cottage is a little granny flat in the garden of the main house, on a road dotted with Wiltshire rental properties.
+Wiltshire cottage was a little granny flat in the garden of the main house, on a road dotted with Wiltshire rental properties.
 Owned and managed by a lovely couple, we were warmly welcomed, given a tour and some great advice on what to do and see in the neighbourhood.

 Not in any rush to go dashing out again, we enjoyed the comfort of our cosy lounge with an episode of The Crown, which had us hooked after the episodes we'd watched in the downtime enjoyed at our Colchester studio.